• Contact us

 Affiliated academic society

-Japan Association of International Relations, American Studies Association, Japanese Association for American History, Kansai American History Research Group
+Japan Association of International Relations, Japan Association of American Studies, Japan Society of American History, Kansai American History Research Association

 Major achievements